kylrs/gagbot.js/README.md

 ## Features
  - **Module Loader** - GaGBot can dynamically load modules that define new commands and events, making implementing custom features a breeze!
-### In The Pipeline
+### Upcoming Features
  - **Permissions** - Allow server administrators to fine-tune access to GaGBot features at channel, role and user levels.
  - **Admin Module** - Commands for managing the server, e.g. purging channels, muting users, and so on.
  - **Reaction Roles** - Allow users to assign themselves specific roles by reacting to messages.

- **Got a good idea?** Open an issue and start the discussion!
+ **Got a good idea?** [Open an issue](https://github.com/kylrs/gagbot.js/issues) and start the discussion!
 Alternatively, you could contribute to one of these features!
+Look for open [issues that are awaiting your action](https://github.com/kylrs/gagbot.js/issues?q=is%3Aopen+is%3Aissue+label%3As%3Awaiting).

 ## Getting Started
 ### Prerequisites